 Is it slow?

-First of all – do a complete restart of your device, reconnect and try again.
-Many issues, particularly with wireless devices, are simply solved this way.
+First of all – do a complete restart of your router and devices, reconnect and try again.
+Many issues, particularly with WiFi, are simply solved this way.

 If you are using a mobile device, you should be aware that mobile phones often can not make use of the full bandwidth via WiFi, as they have less powerful transmitters, small antennas, and are designed to slow down the speed to conserve battery.